MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-lifecycle-management-develop-manage.md

 ### Web authoring

 Certain content—such as dataflows, dashboards, and scorecards—can only be created in the Fabric portal.
-You can also create or modify some content—such as semantic models, reports, and paginated reports—in both the Fabric portal or by using local tools.When creating content by using web authoring, some key decisions you should make include:
+You can also create or modify some content—such as semantic models, reports, and paginated reports—in both the Fabric portal or by using local tools.
+When creating content by using web authoring, some key decisions you should make include:

 - **How to manage changes:** You can make changes to many item types by using web authoring, but these changes might be saved instantly, overwriting previous versions.
 For instance, if you are collaborating with others, you might want to avoid web authoring on shared items, working instead on your own copy.
 - **How to retrieve content backups:** You can create content like reports or semantic models by using web authoring, but these items [cannot be downloaded to local .pbix files](../create-reports/service-export-to-pbix.md#limitations).
-For instance, you can choose to backup this content by retrieving and storing its metadata.
+For instance, you can choose to back up this content by retrieving and storing its metadata.

 > [!TIP]
 > When developing dataflows and scorecards, we recommend that you retrieve the item definitions to manage changes and store a backup.
 You can automate dataflow and scorecard retrieval by using the [Fabric REST APIs](/rest/api/fabric/articles/using-fabric-apis).
 Specifically, you can use the [Get Dataflow](/rest/api/power-bi/dataflows/get-dataflow) and [Get Scorecards](/rest/api/power-bi/scorecards_%28preview%29/get) endpoints, respectively.